20th July 2021

 Do tooth implants look fake?

 Absolutely not!
 In fact, they’re designed to be as discreet as possible.
 That’s because we know how missing teeth can affect your confidence as well as your smile.
-In almost all cases of successful treatment, others won’t be able to tell you have dental implants in your mouth, and that’s really our goal with the procedure.
+In almost all cases of successful treatment, others won’t be able to tell you to have dental implants in your mouth, and that’s really our goal with the procedure.

 Will I need to replace my tooth implants?